-Cathode Active Materials are the core of our business
+Cathode Active Materials are critical to the energy transition

 Cathode Active Materials